microsoft/pxt-adafruit/docs/getting-started/coin-flipper.md

 Are you trying to choose whether to play soccer or go to the movies instead, or which toppings to have on your pizza?
-Build a coin flipping machine with the BBC micro:bit to choose for you!
+Build a coin flipping machine with the @boardname@ to choose for you!

 ### ~